trueos/trueos-docs/trueos-handbook/introducing.rst

 the :guilabel:`folder` icon to browse to a directory on disk with sufficient space to hold the virtual machine.

-Once the selections are made, select :guilabel:`Create` to finish using the wizard.
+Once the selections are made, click :guilabel:`Create` to finish using the wizard.
 The virtual machine will now show up in the left box, as seen in the example in :numref:`Figure %s <vbox8>`.